-As with the earlier life science version, this is meant to be a "representative" term sheet that an investor and an academic institution might use to begin discussions around launching a climate-related startup.
+Beginning in Spring 2020, the below listed academic institutions, investors and law firms have been working together to create a "representative" term sheet that an investor and an academic institution might use to begin discussions around launching a life science startup.
 The objective was to create a reasonable approach, with terms and clauses that most parties could use in most situations.
-The creators have embodied those principles into this non-binding term sheet template, with representative clauses, which can be downloaded and used freely by any parties that wish to do so.
-Through these efforts, we hope to significantly reduce the time spent negotiating these deals across the whole early-stage climate, environment, and sustainability industry, which could lead to new products and services reaching the market months or years earlier.
+Since that time, the creators have embodied those principles into this non-binding term sheet template, with representative clauses, which can be downloaded and used freely by any parties that wish to do so.
+Through these efforts, we hope to significantly reduce the time spent negotiating these deals across the whole early-stage life science industry, which could lead to therapeutics, diagnostics, and medical devices reaching the market months or years earlier, with the resulting benefit to patients worldwide.

 One important note: we say "representative" above because the great majority of the terms herein would be considered reasonable by parties on both sides, and hence we anticipate that in many situations this term sheet could be used without significant further edits.
 However, it should be noted that any given institution or investor may have certain preferred approaches or policies about which they may feel strongly.
 For instance, some institutions have strong feelings in particular around sublicensing income, reservation of rights, or access to future improvements.
-And some investors have equally strong feelings about equity, success fees development milestone payments, or board observer seats.
+And some investors have equally strong feelings about equity, success fees or board observer seats.
 Unfortunately, it would have been impossible to create a single document which incorporated all variations.
 Accordingly, some of the contributing entities, and other parties as well, may need to use alternative approaches to those in the term sheet template, even if they have approved the general approach espoused herein.
 Hence, nothing in these documents should be seen as binding any of the undersigned, but rather as a reasonable approach overall for most situations.
 In that spirit, we hope you find this term sheet useful.
 Over the next few months, we hope to release a full license agreement template, based on this term sheet.
-If you have any questions, comments or concerns, or would like to have your institution added to the "Endorsed By" line, please email techtransferVCstartups@gmail.com.
+If you have any questions, comments or concerns, or would like to have your institution added to the "Endorsed By" line, please email techtransfer/Vcstartups@gmail.com.